Al-Shiam-Nabil/assignment5-emergency-Hotline/readme.md

-## Create Readme

-### 6. Answer the following questions clearly:
+### 6. Question's Answer:

 1. What is the difference between **getElementById, getElementsByClassName, and querySelector / querySelectorAll**?

-**Answer:**All of these are basically Dom selection methods.
+**Answer:** All of these are basically Dom selection methods.
 However, there are some differences between them in the selection process.
 For example:

 **getElementById:** Targets only one element.
 Because the ID is unique.
 When we have to select only one element by targeting it, we can select in this process.